fpsom/ngs-data-integration/README.md

 ### find the overlap within the transcript

-step A. find the ranges
+step A. find the overlapping ranges between the CpG and the LOC

 ```
 library(GenomicRanges)